Please open an issue and use the provided template to include all necessary details.

 discuss the change before plowing into writing code.

-If you'd like to help out but aren't sure what to work on, look for issues with the awaiting pr label.
-Issues that are suitable for newcomers to the codebase have the newcomer label.
+If you'd like to help out but aren't sure what to work on, look for issues with the awaiting pull request label.
+Issues that are suitable for newcomers to the codebase have the newcomer friendly label.
 Best to post a comment to the issue before you start work, in case anyone has already started.

 The Stack projects uses HLint as a code quality tool.